jooaodanieel/dk-assist/README.md

 With the `Assistfile.json` set, we can use `dk-assist` to our help:

-- `./dk-assist scaffold` will generate all the `requiredFiles` listed, so you can easily fill them
+- `dk-assist scaffold` will generate all the `requiredFiles` listed, so you can easily fill them
-- `./dk-assist report` will display the status of your repository regarding the required files, informing which of the files need to be filled yet (and which have already been filled)
+- `dk-assist report` will display the status of your repository regarding the required files, informing which of the files need to be filled yet (and which have already been filled)

 ### Configuration